 Faculty Position Openings

-Assistant/Associate Professor - Pediatric Nephrology
+Assistant/Associate Professor - Neonatology

-Minimum Qualifications: The selected candidate must be board certified/board eligible in Pediatric Nephrology and have a Florida medical license.
+The Division of Pulmonology at the University of South Florida Morsani College of Medicine is seeking a fulltime Assistant Professor in Pulmonology.
+The Division of Pulmonology offers specialized clinical care, teaches fellows, residents and medical students, and conducts research.
 This position requires a passion for teaching medical students and pediatric residents.
-Clinical duties include weekly outpatient clinics and inpatient attending.
-The division especially welcomes applicants with interest/experience in developing a career in patient based or bench research.
+Clinical duties include weekly outpatient clinics and inpatient attending, primarily at Tampa General Hospital.
+The Division especially welcomes applicants with interest/experience in developing a career in patient-based or bench research.

 The USF Department of Pediatrics was established in 1972 and has trained over 700 pediatric residents and subspecialty fellows.
 Its mission is to foster an environment for the education of trainees at all levels by providing comprehensive and innovative child health care, and to enhance those endeavors through the pursuit of excellence in scholarly activities.
 The Department has over 100 faculty members and 18 divisions, several of which have practice locations across the west central Florida region.
 USF Pediatrics also supports endowed chairs in molecular genetics, immunology, developmental cardiology, behavioral medicine, developmental pediatrics, neonatology and translational research in diabetes.